History of Honduras: Tiburcio Carías Andino (1932–1949)

 The PLH and other opponents of the government reacted to these changes by attempting to overthrow Carías.
 Numerous coup attempts in 1936 and 1937, succeeded only in further weakening the PNH's opponents.
 By the end of the 1930s, the PNH was the only organized functioning political party in the nation.
 Numerous opposition leaders had been imprisoned, and some had reportedly been chained and put to work in the streets of Tegucigalpa.
 Others, including the leader of the PLH, Zúñiga Huete, had fled into exile.

 During his presidency, Carías cultivated close relations with his fellow Central American dictators, generals Jorge Ubico in Guatemala, Maximiliano Hernández Martínez in El Salvador, and Anastasio Somoza García in Nicaragua.
 Relations were particularly close with Ubico, who helped Carías reorganize his secret police and also captured and shot the leader of a Honduran uprising who had made the mistake of crossing into Guatemalan territory.
 Relations with Nicaragua were somewhat more strained as a result of the continuing border dispute, but Carías and Somoza managed to keep this dispute under control throughout the 1930s and 1940s.

 The value of these ties became somewhat questionable in 1944 when popular revolts in Guatemala and El Salvador deposed Ubico and Hernández Martínez.
 For a time, it seemed as if revolutionary contagion might spread to Honduras as well.
 A plot, involving some military officers as well as opposition civilians, had already been discovered and crushed in late 1943.
 In May 1944, a group of women began demonstrating outside of the Presidential Palace in Tegucigalpa, demanding the release of political prisoners.

 Despite strong government measures, tension continued to grow, and Carías was ultimately forced to release some prisoners.
 This gesture failed to satisfy the opposition, and antigovernment demonstrations continued to spread.
 In July several demonstrators were killed by troops in San Pedro Sula.
 In October a group of exiles invaded Honduras from El Salvador but were unsuccessful in their efforts to topple the government.
 The military remained loyal, and Carías continued in office.

 Second World War

+Carías Andino aligned Honduras with the Allies after declaring war on the Axis.